jawordpressorg/core-handbook/core/about/release-cycle/releasing-major-versions.md

 After branching is performed, there are a few additional tasks that need to take place:

-*   In trunk, update the `SECURITY.md` file to include the newly created branch in the list of versions receiving security updates.
+*   In `trunk`, update the `SECURITY.md` file to include the newly created branch in the list of versions receiving security updates.
-*   The Test Old Branches GitHub Actions workflow needs to be updated.
+*   The `test-old-branches.yml`, `upgrade-testing.yml`, and `upgrade-develop-testing.yml` workflow files need to be updated.
 As an example, here is a [PR that would update the workflow file after 5.8 is branched](https://github.com/WordPress/wordpress-develop/pull/1199).
 The needed changes should only be applied to `trunk`.
-This workflow only runs within the primary branch, so the newly created branch does not need to be updated.
+This workflow only runs within the primary branch, so the numbered branches do not need to be updated.
+    *   **Note:** Because WP CLI is used in the `upgrade-testing.yml` and `upgrade-develop-testing.yml` workflows, any versions that have not been released yet will be unavailable.
+Before a version’s final release, use an RC version (`6.7-RC1`, for example), or wait until final release.
+*   The `npm run grunt replace:workflow-references-local-to-remote` command should be used to change any local workflow references to remote ones pinned to `trunk` in the new branch.
+This makes the testing infrastructure more maintainable, ensuring that old branches receive maintenance changes without the need to backport to ever branch (see [#62416](https://core.trac.wordpress.org/ticket/62416)/\[[\[59673\]](https://core.trac.wordpress.org/changeset/59673)).
+*   The `.version-support-mysql.json` and `.version-support-php.json` files in `trunk` should be updated to include keys for the new alpha version.
+Reuse the same set of values as the previous version to start.
+Any version support policy changes should be made separately.
-*   The `.env` file in the new branch should be updated.
+*   The `.env` and `docker-compose.yml` files in the new branch should be updated.
+This ensures the local Docker environment continues working and helps avoid test failures in the future when the PHP version associated with the `latest` Docker container is changed.
-    *   Change the `LOCAL_PHP` value from `latest` to the highest version of PHP supported in that release.
-This helps avoid test failures in the future when the PHP version associated with the `latest` Docker container is changed.
+    *   In the `.env` file, change the `LOCAL_PHP` and `LOCAL_DB_VERSION` values from `latest` to the highest version of PHP/MySQL supported by that release.
+    *   In the `docker-compose.yml` file, change the `${LOCAL_PHP-latest}` and `${LOCAL_DB_VERSION-latest}` values to reflect the highest version of PHP/MySQL supported by that release (anything after the `-` is considered the default value).
+*   Ensure that new tickets are created in Trac for each of the tickets that encapsulate ongoing improvements throughout each release cycle.
+These can usually be found by [running a query for ticket summaries that end in the branch version number](https://core.trac.wordpress.org/query?summary=%246.8&order=priority).
+    *   Update/Audit NPM Dependencies
+    *   GitHub Actions updates and improvements
+    *   PHP 8.x: various compatibility fixes
+    *   Tests: Reduce usage of assertEquals
+    *   Coding Standards fixes
+    *   Test tool and unit test improvements
+    *   Docblock improvements
+    *   Update bundled root certificates

 ## Pre Final Release

 This is your pre-release checklist.
 Do not skip it.
 To help with coordination, it’s recommended to [duplicate this sheet](https://docs.google.com/spreadsheets/d/1SQov6AK7ZM8O5TbSVlxNEul3HDHzqjANeRW61WTSyG4/edit#gid=546938884) and begin assigning tasks amongst the release squad, along with wider contributors who tend to step in during this part of the release cycle.

-*   Publish a post summarizing the release process for those looking to help and/or follow along ([example from 5.1](https://make.wordpress.org/core/2019/02/21/wordpress-5-1-release-day/)).
+*   Publish a post summarizing the release process for those looking to help and/or follow along ([example from 5.1](https://make.wordpress.org/core/2019/02/21/wordpress-5-1-release-day/)), including a list of general release roles and the contributors assigned to each role.
 *   Get the name of the release’s Jazz Musician (reach out to Matt or the current project director).
 *   Gather the list of Noteworthy Contributors for the Credits page.
 [Utilize this template spreadsheet (showing sample data from 5.4) to help capture those users](https://docs.google.com/spreadsheets/d/1sejDx2WcH2XW_i_0PK6qtYzu7Vsh1jrasR1otPmTf1s/edit#gid=246976924).
 Ensure all Noteworthy Contributors have a photo in Gravatar.
     *   This should include props from Trac, Github, and any non-code props to add manually.